DekoAlencar/GetnetApp/README.md

 # GetnetApp with Matrialize and Ngx-Materialize

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
-### This project is made whit materialize and ngx-materialize
+### This project is made with materialize and ngx-materialize
 * [Document Materialize](https://materializecss.com).
 * [Documentation Ngx-Materialize](https://sherweb.github.io/ngx-materialize/home).